kunalekare/kunal_ekaredemo/README.md

 # kunal_ekaredemo
-This is demo for git and github class
+This is demo for git and github class.